Kryvochyi/syncDocsV2/README.md

 * Any other command line applications the script uses and is not included by default within your disribution, I recommend skimming through the code just to be sure

 ## DISCLAIMER
-I made this version of the script by chaning the one I use.
+I made this version of the script by changing the one I use.
 The changes include changing file extensions and adding a config file for a more DRY approach.
 You can let me know if it doesn't work and I'll fix it.